Formal modeling and verification of Peterson's algorithm

 1. Explain why an algorithm that has no deadlock, and that satisfies the invariant Mutex, may not provide a satisfying solution to the mutual exclusion problem.

-2. Update the specification accordingly and model-check all three properties, adding (* PlusCal options (-sf) *).
+2. Update the specification accordingly and model-check all properties, adding (* PlusCal options (-sf) *) before the definition of your PlusCal algorithm.

 Part 2

-In the description of Peterson’s algorithm above, the wait instruction accesses several shared variables atomically.
+In the pseudo-code of Peterson’s algorithm above, the wait instruction accesses several shared variables in a single atomic instruction.

 1. Explain why this is not realistic w.r.t. implementation of shared variables in standard programming languages (C, C++, Java, etc)